 Now you will have your friend’s music on your iPhone.
 Just go to the Music app on iPhone to check.

 3. Transfer Music from Google/Amazon to Music App on iPhone

 (1) Download the music from Google or Amazon after you’ve purchased it (or ordered for free).

 (2) Make sure that the songs are downloaded to your computer.

 (3) Upload the songs to your iPhone using the “Add” function of “Music” tab on TunesMate, as described above.

 Play Music from Dropbox on iPhone When You Are Offline

-If you don't want to move the music from Dropbox to iPhone music library, you can also play music from Dropbox on iPhone when you are offline.
-But you need to install the Dropbox app and a third-party music player app on your iPhone.
+If you don't want to move the music to iPhone music library from Dropbox, you can also play music from Dropbox on iPhone when you are offline.
+But you need to install the Dropbox app and a 3ird-party music player app on your iPhone.